Empirical View

 The International Labour Organisation states in its latest World Report on Child Labour (2013) that there are around 265 million working children in the world—almost 17 per cent of the worldwide child population.
 According to the publicly available data discussed in more detail below, Sub-Saharan Africa is the region where child labour is most prevalent.
 While absolute numbers are still high, particularly in those countries with the lowest standards of living, from a historical viewpoint there are concrete examples of countries that managed to virtually eliminate widespread child labour in the course of a century.
 The United Kingdom is a case in point.
-In terms of recent developments, on the aggregate trends show a significant reduction in child labour over the last two decades, albeit with wide dispersion in the progress that different countries have achieved.
+In terms of recent developments, global trends show a significant reduction in child labour over the last couple of decades.
+However, there is wide dispersion in the progress that different countries have achieved.

 # Empirical View

 Historical studies suggest that child work was widespread in Europe in the 19th century, but declined very rapidly at the turn of the 20th century.
 The available historical evidence seems consistent with the fact that industrialisation in western European countries initially increased the demand for child labour, but then eventually contributed towards its elimination (see Cunningham, H., & Viazzo, P. P. (1996) 1 and the references therein).
 The following two visualizations show the share of children in employment for Italy and the UK at the turn of the 20th century century.